 What instruments can play at a session?

 At Ceol Aneas we welcome all traditional Irish music players.
 Some of the sessions at Ceol Aneas will have a lot of people playing and others will be smaller sessions.
 Session tunes are melody based, so it is important that the melody is not lost.
-Sometimes this can happen if there is not enough melody instruments, such as fiddle, flute, banjo etc and sometimes this is because there are too many backing instruments such as guitars bodhrán and bouzouki, or those instruments are playing to loudly.
+Sometimes this can happen if there are too few melody instruments, such as fiddle, flute, banjo etc and sometimes this is because there are too many backing instruments such as guitars bodhrán and bouzouki, or those instruments are playing too loudly.
 If you are playing a backing instrument, be mindful of your volume and let the melody lead.

 This year Public sessions will be on at: